Spuddy10345/whisper-raycast-extension/README.md

     ```
 3.  **Build the Extension:**
     ```bash
-    npm run build
+    npm run dev
     ```
-    Alternatively, for development: `npm run dev`
 4.  **Open Raycast Preferences:** Go to `Extensions` > `+` (Add Extension) > `Import Extension...`.
 5.  **Select Directory:** Navigate to and select the cloned `whisper-raycast-extension` directory.
 6.  **Configure:** Follow the steps in the [Configuration](#️-configuration) section below.

 ## ⚙️ Configuration

-After installing, you have to configure the extension preferences in Raycast, if you installed both SoX and whisper-cpp using homebrew, and download a model using the extension this should all be pre-configured for you, the extension will also confirm both SoX and whisper-cli path on first launch:
+After installing, you have to configure the extension preferences in Raycast, if you installed both SoX and whisper-cpp using homebrew, and download a model using the extension this should all be pre-configured for you, the extension will also confirm both SoX and whisper-cli path on first launch which will allow you to immediately start using simple dictation once configured:

 1. Open Raycast Preferences (`⌘ + ,`).
 2. Navigate to `Extensions`.